Venue Permission & Council Land Requirements

 Some venues may also require:

-We are happy to provide relevant documentation on request, but permission must be confirmed by the hirer.
+We can provide documents if needed, but permission must be confirmed by the hirer.

 Council Land & Public Spaces

-We do not set up equipment on council-owned land or public spaces unless written permission has been granted by the relevant authority.
+We do not set up on council-owned land or public spaces unless written permission has been granted.

 Council land includes: